 The setting of the dream

 This is the backdrop to the dream and gives the dream a frame of reference.
-See considering the context of a dream for more about this.
+See How to identify what area of life your dream is about for more about this.
 For example, the setting could be:

 - The place where it happens